 She listens deeply, expresses herself clearly and directly, and transmits love and healing in her epic hugs.

-Tracy has transformed more in her 46 years than most people do in a lifetime.
+Tracy has transformed more in her 46 years than many people do in a lifetime.

 It is the alchemy of turning her pain and suffering into healing and hope that gives gravitas to both her words and her embraces.

 “Thank you.
 So are you,” she said, appreciative but nonplussed by a compliment most women would struggle to accept.

 It was at the Freedom Convoy protest in February where I first met Tracy, along with her cousin, Chief JD Anderson, who regularly joined the truckers at the basecamp tent to connect and break bread together.